The Garden Party! #NicGoesToSeoul Day 2

 Photo card yarn?

-Nami island is pretty much a nature park perfect for taking photos, and doing fun activities like riding a bike, eating ice cream, and even swimming during the summer season.
-When we visited Nami island 2 weeks ago there were still traces of winter, with the small part of the park with snow (or sludge, because it's pretty much ice and mud at that time), and there were still bald trees, particularly the rows of Gingko trees.
-To be honest I was kind of expecting to see a Cherry blossom tree blooming in the island, unfortunately not a single tree decided to bloom early.
+Nami Island is pretty much a nature park perfect for taking photos, and doing fun activities like riding a bike, eating ice cream, and even swimming during the summer season.
+When we visited Nami Island 2 weeks ago, there were still traces of winter, with a small part of the park with snow (or sludge, because it's pretty much ice and mud at that time), and there were still bald trees, particularly the rows of Gingko trees.
+To be honest, I was kind of expecting to see a Cherry blossom tree blooming on the island; unfortunately, not a single tree decided to bloom early.

 But hey, at least we saw peacocks 🤷🏻♀️😂